Zargith/TheAlchemist/README.md

 ## Game concept

 You are the manager of an alchemy store.
-You'll have to prepare potion orders, but for that you'll have to harvest your components!
+You'll have to prepare potion orders, but for that you'll have to harvest your crops!

 ---